chrispool10/Tychel/README.md

-Project Boiler Plate for UWyo COSC 4950/5
+Tychel for UWyo COSC 4950/5
 =========================================
+Tylor Connely
+Christopher Pool
+Eli Meena

+For your health!

+/* project description goes here */

 This is nothing more than a directory structure to use for starting a new project.
 It contains the following folders: